Las Khorey: Medieval to Early Modern

+Modern

+In 1986, executives from the American oil company Chevron visited Las Qoray at the request of the Somali government and found traces of oil.

+The Somali Civil War broke out around 1988; in 1991, Somaliland declared the independence; in 1998, Puntland declared the establish.
+Both countries are stability relatively quickly, with Somaliland trying to expand its power to the east and Puntland to the west.
+The two sides engaged in a military confrontation around the Warsangali residential area (Puntland-Somaliland dispute.)

+In April 2011, Puntland government arrested 16 pirates in Las Qoray.

+In July 2011, a British research vessel was authorized by the Somaliland government to visit Las Khorey, but the stationed Puntland military refused.

 Former president Ahmed Mohamed Mohamoud (Siilaanyo) visited the town in March 2014 along with a delegation including then Minister of Health Suleiman Haglotosiye.
-The restoration of Las Khorey's industries, among them its famous tuna factory, as well as the planned construction of a hospital for the town was announced during the visit.
+The restoration of Las Qoray's industries, among them its famous tuna factory, as well as the planned construction of a hospital for the town was announced during the visit.

+In 2017, voter registration for the 2017 Somaliland presidential election took place throughout Somaliland, but there were no registrations from Dhahar and Las Qoray districts.

+In December 2019, flooding in the Las Qoray area caused missing people and flooded and isolated roads to and from surrounding neighborhoods.

+In February 2020, Somaliland's Badhan Regional Governor Mohamud Hamd Omar visited Las Khorey district with Somaliland army.
+The Puntland army with Ali Hussein Somali, governor of Sanaag region of Puntland, attacked it.

+During the conflict between July 2021 and November 2022, Las Qoray had the largest number of exodus in Sanaag.
+Meanwhile, in October 2021, the Somaliland government began the forced deportation of hundreds of people they defined as "non-Somalilanders" from some areas of Sanaag.
+However, it is reported that Las Qoray is very unlikely to be targeted.

+In March 2023, Puntland's Ministry of Fisheries and Marine Resources, in cooperation with Secure Fisheries, an agency working to develop the fishing industry, launched a Fisheries Partnership Management Program in the Las Qoray area.

 Transportation

-Las Khorey has a jetty-class seaport, the Port of Las Khorey.
+Las Qoray has a jetty-class seaport, the Port of Las Qoray.
 Horn Relief (now Adeso), an organization founded by Somali environmentalist Fatima Jibrell, began a project for the redevelopment of the 400-year-old seaport.
 The initiative was later taken up by Faisal Hawar, CEO of the Maakhir Resource Company.
-In 2012, he brokered an agreement with a Greek investment firm for the development of the commercial Las Khorey Port.
+In 2012, he brokered an agreement with a Greek investment firm for the development of the commercial Las Qoray Port.
 A team of engineers was subsequently enlisted by the Puntland authorities to assess the ongoing renovations taking place at the seaport.
 According to the Minister of Ports, Saeed Mohamed Ragge, the Puntland government intends to launch more such development projects in Las Khorey.

-The nearest airport to Las Khorey is the Bender Qassim International Airport in Bosaso.
+The nearest airport to Las Qoray is the Bender Qassim International Airport in Bosaso.

 Demographics

-Las Khorey has a population of around 2,000 inhabitants.
-The broader Las Khorey area has a total population of 34,724 residents.
+Las Qoray has a population of around 2,000 inhabitants.
+The broader Las Qoray area has a total population of 34,724 residents.